supasuma/week_3_battle/README.md

-This is the README file it will be updated with the project.
+xThis is the README file it will be updated with the project.

 Current user stories: